 Remember to remove any power from the mainspring first.
 This is to prevent damage when you’re working on the wheel train.

-I remove the balance and the pallets.
-Normally, this would cause the gear train to turn if there is any residual power in the mainspring.
-I gently wiggle all wheels with a peg wood to see if the gear train is free and operational again.
-Sometimes luck will be on your side.
+Remove the balance and the pallets.
+Normally, this would cause the gear train to turn if there’s any residual power in the mainspring.
+Gently wiggle all wheels with a peg wood to see if the gear train is stuck.

-After that, I lift the train wheel bridge, the gear train, and the main barrel.
+After that, lift the train wheel bridge, the gear train, and the main barrel.
 What’s left is a driving wheel and a little bridge to hold the post for the cannon pinion in place.

-I clean out the dial side of the movement (motion works and keyless works).
+Disassemble the dial side of the movement (motion works and keyless works).
 Remember to remove that intermediate wheel and its bridge.
 I pre-clean everything with a peg wood and put it in the watch cleaning machine.

-The first parts I reassemble are the intermediate driving wheel and the cannon pinion post.
+Start with the intermediate driving wheel and the cannon pinion post.

-I reassemble the wheel train bridge and screw both bridges down.
+Reassemble the wheel train bridge and screw both bridges down.
 Constantly check that the wheels still spin freely.

 Flip the movement around to install the keyless works and the motion works.